JenniferJones216/Album-Collection/README.md

 They have tasked us with creating an application that can easily keep track of their EXTENSIVE record collection and access music by artists or albums.
 This collection is in a constant state of flux, so it is essential for the users to be able to update the collection and it's elements.

 ## Requirements
-an API using ASP.Net Entity Framework that will handle our DB and interactions with it.
+An API using ASP.Net Entity Framework that will handle our DB and interactions with it.
 - Create a RESTful API with ASP.Net
 - Endpoints for the following:
    - All CRUD operations for artists